-When not writing code I enjoy skiing, hiking, running, soccer, snowboarding, rafting, tubing, backpacking, brewery tours, riding roller coasters, Disney World, volleyball, camping, golfing, watching movies, listening to music, video games, drawing, reading, playing piano, among many other things.
+When not writing code I enjoy skiing, hiking, running, soccer, snowboarding, rafting, tubing, backpacking, brewery tours, riding roller coasters, sand volleyball, camping, golfing, watching movies, listening to music, video games, drawing, reading, and playing piano.

 Computers, technology, and software has always fascinated me and I enjoy working in this ever-changing field that has recently brought us the incredible advancements of fully functional prosthetics, working artificial eyes and ears, genome sequencing, and LTE, to name a few.
 I feel lucky to have been old enough to have experienced the raw and exposed computers of the industry in its infancy having built my own computers, programmed in op code and assembly language, and using only the keyboard as input.
 I also feel lucky that I am young enough to experience the iPhone revolution, a ubiquitous internet, landing the curiosity on Mars, and knowing that I will likely see self-driving cars become commonplace.

 As with most kids born in the Nintendo generation I grew up learning about computers only as a means to play games.
 Insert the MS-DOS disk, swap with the game disk, type a few commands and bam you were playing Jeopardy, Double Dare, or Pac-Man.